scottzach1/Project-Beans/project_requirement/project-requirement.md

 The rocket is launched at a location permitted by the Wellington City Council and does not damage the surrounding property or the environment.

----

 ## 5. Development schedule

 ### 5.1 Schedule

-***Original Instructions***

-> Identify dates for key project deliverables:
->
-> 1. architectural prototype
-> 2. minimum viable product
-> 3. further releases
->
-> (1 page).

-- 5.1 Schedule
-- 5.1.1 Architectural Prototype
-  - Set out a date that we want to have the architectural prototype done by.
-- 5.1.2 Minimum Viable Product
-  - Set out a date that we want to have the minimum viable product done by.
-  - Section 1.3
-- 5.1.3 Further Releases.
+**Architectural Prototype**
+Completed by June 19th

+**Minimum Viable Product**
+Completed by September 11th

+**Further Releases**
-  - Final prototype due, as well as any other planned significant releases.
+Final prototype due, as well as any other planned significant releases.
-  (Perhaps improvements) Will software and hardware be published differently?
-This will be announced in Section 1.3 as well.
+Published by October 18th.

 ### 5.2 Budget

-Present a budget for the project (as a table), showing the amount of expenditure the project requires and the date(s) on which it will be incurred.
-Substantiate each budget item by reference to fulfilment of project goals (one paragraph per item).
+In total the project has an allocated budget of $300.00 NZD.

+Presented here is a table outlining the expenditure on key components.
+All links and prices valid as of the 15th of June 2020.

 | COMPONENT | COST  | NAME/DESCRIPTION/LINK | REASONS FOR CHOICE |
 |---------|----------|----|---------------|